Acromatic/rdr2-online-ahk/README.md

-; v1.0
+﻿; v1.0.1
+; ^ don't remove or alter this line (autoupdate)
 # RDR2-Online-AHK Macros on GitHub
 ([Go to Download Page](https://github.com/Acromatic/rdr2-online-ahk/))

-*provides hotkeys for several useful features in RDR2:Online, see list further down.
+*A suite of hotkeys for several useful features in RDR2:Online, see list further down.
 *Tested with my own account.
 If something doesn't work, ask by opening an issue *I evidently do big missions most of the time so if you have ideas for useful macros, let me know or just send them in!